trudransh/undercollateral_loans/README.md

 ### What’s in the box
 - Smart contracts (Foundry) that model cooperative bonds, trust scoring, and a lending pool.
 - A clean, black‑and‑white Next.js app (Scaffold‑ETH 2) that’s fast to demo and easy to reason about.
-- A judge‑friendly pitch view at `/pitch` with keyboard navigation.

 ---